G-Node/python-odml/doc/tutorial.rst

 	- obligatory property attribute
 	- The name of the property.
 Should describe what kind of values can be found in this property.
-	- In our example 'Creator' is the property name.
 - **value**
 	- obligatory property attribute
 	- The value (containing the metadata) of this property.
 A property can have multiple values.
-	- In our example the person 'Arthur Dent' created the setup.
 - **definition**
 	- recommended property attribute
 	- The definition of this property.
-	- In our example 'Arthur Dent' defines the property 'Creator' as 'The person/s who built the setup.'.
 - **dependency**
 	- optional property attribute
 	- A name of a propery within the same section, which this property depends on.